ROCm/omniperf/docs/conceptual/l2-cache.rst

    * - Read Stall

-     - The ratio of the total number of cycles the L2-Fabric interface was stalled on a read request to any destination (local HBM, remote PCIe connected accelerator or CPU, or remote Infinity Fabric connected accelerator [#inf]_ or CPU) over the :ref:`total active L2 cycles <total-active-l2-cycles>`.
+     - The ratio of the total number of cycles the L2-Fabric interface was stalled on a read request to any destination (local HBM, remote PCIe® connected accelerator or CPU, or remote Infinity Fabric connected accelerator [#inf]_ or CPU) over the :ref:`total active L2 cycles <total-active-l2-cycles>`.